White House aides downplay coronavirus aid chances; Pelosi blasts Trump, but discusses airline help | Politics

 On Tuesday evening, after having shut down the negotiations on a comprehensive coronavirus package during the day, Trump wrote on Twitter that Congress should pass money for airlines, small businesses, and stimulus checks of $1,200 for individuals.
 Pelosi told ABC's "The View" that Trump's tweets were an effort to rebound from "a terrible mistake," but she brushed aside questions about doing a slimmed-down aid package, still favoring a comprehensive version.

 "It is really important for us to come to this agreement," she said.
-Pelosi, however, did ask Treasury Secretary Steven Mnuchin on Wednesday to review a standalone bill for $25 billion in aid to airlines that Democrats tried to advance last week, her spokesman wrote on Twitter.
+Pelosi spoke with Treasury Secretary Steven Mnuchin by phone on Wednesday evening about a potential standalone bill for $25 billion in aid to airlines that Democrats tried to advance last week, her spokesman wrote on Twitter.

-Mnuchin, who had been Pelosi's negotiating partner as they tried to reach a comprehensive package in recent days, had asked her about the possibility of a standalone airlines bill in a telephone call Wednesday.
+Mnuchin, who had been Pelosi's negotiating partner as they tried to reach a comprehensive package in recent days, agreed to talk again on Thursday, the spokesman, Drew Hammill, said.
 As for Trump's suggestion about the stimulus checks, Pelosi told ABC: "All he has ever wanted in the negotiation is to send out a check with his name printed on it."

 In private negotiations, Pelosi and Mnuchin were unable to close a gap between the $2.2 trillion in new aid Democrats sought and around $1.6 trillion the White House signaled it could accept.
 But that lower figure was likely to face staunch opposition from some Senate Republicans.